KnVerey/alfred-github-repos/README.md

 ### :nut_and_bolt: Ruby version

-Modifies `$PATH` before executing the script to potentially use a more recent ruby version.
-The one I want to use is at `/opt/rubies/2.3.3/bin/ruby`, so that's what's set by default as an example.
-If you don't have a ruby version there, your system ruby will still be used.
+Option to modify the `$PATH` before executing the script to use a more recent ruby version.
+Set the `rubypath` workflow variable to use this feature (see [Configuration](#configuration) for instructions).

 # License